National HMO Lobby

 (2) Another kind of policy is the Threshold Approach: here, a ceiling is set, beyond which certain forms of development are not permitted.
 There are two variants, the Scottish and the English.
 The Scottish version might be called the ‘blanket’ approach: a ceiling is set which applies to every street within the authority; this was pioneered by Glasgow, and is being followed by Fife.
 Normally, no more than 5% of the properties in any street may be HMOs.
 The English version might be called the ‘rolling’ approach.
 This approach is pioneered by Loughborough: development proposals for student housing are considered individually, and permitted only if such developments are below a set percentage of properties in the neighbourhood.
 This approach is also being followed by Sheffield, but here it applies to HMOs.

 A number of observations may be made about both Areas of Restraint and the Threshold Approach.
-First of all, there is an argument to be made that in both cases, the restraint or prohibition is better applied to HMOs, rather than to student houses (hence, AMOR or Area of Multiple Occupancy Restraint).
-Problems arise from concentrations of HMOs because their tenants are transient – and this is true of all HMOs, whether their tenants are students or benefit claimants or young professionals.
+First of all, in both cases, the restraint or prohibition should be applied to HMOs, rather than to student houses (hence, AMOR or Area of Multiple Occupancy Restraint).
+Problems arise from concentrations of HMOs because their tenants are transient – and this is true of all HMOs, whether their tenants are students or benefit claimants or migrant workers or young professionals.
 Again, definition of ‘student’ is problematic in various respects; but there is now a broadly accepted definition of HMO in most of the UK (based on the Housing Act 2004 and the equivalent legislation in Northern Ireland and in Scotland).
 Prohibitions on student housing can be misrepresented as discriminatory.
 And HMOs are easier to monitor (especially with HMO licensing).
 A second point to be made is that restraint should be applied, not only to new HMOs, but also to any development which increases the capacity of existing HMOs.
 The new planning definition of HMO in the Use Classes Orders in England and in Northern Ireland makes Areas of Restraint and Threshold policies a realistic option for LPAs.

-(3) A third kind of policy developed by LPAs is Purpose-Built Development: here, areas within the authority are designated for the development of purpose-built accommodation for students.
+(3) A third kind of policy developed by LPAs affected by student HMOs is Purpose-Built Development: here, areas within the authority are designated for the development of purpose-built accommodation for students.
 Since demand by students (rather than claimants or professionals) is the main driver of concentrations of HMOs, this policy addresses the cause of the problems arising.
 This policy is being followed by Newcastle, for instance.

-Such policies are strongly promoted, but they are not unproblematic.
+Such PBD policies are strongly recommended, but they are not unproblematic.
 The siting of purpose-built development is an essential consideration.
-Purpose-Built Development in the wrong place (within areas of concentration) can exacerbate the situation; and insensitively sited, can actually generate new problems.
-First of all, the key problem is not the HMOs themselves (though conversion of family homes is of course a serious problem in itself) – rather, the key problem is the demographic imbalance (which generates social, economic and environmental problems, and undermines the community’s capacity to tackle these problems).
-Purpose-Built Development contributes to this as much as (if not more than) HMO conversions.
+Purpose-Built Development in the wrong place (within areas of existing concentration) can exacerbate the situation; and insensitively sited, can actually generate new problems.
+First of all, the key problem is not the HMOs as such (though conversion of family homes is of course a serious problem in itself) – rather, the key problem is the concentration, and hence the demographic imbalance (which generates social, economic and environmental problems, and undermines the community’s capacity to tackle these problems).
+Purpose-Built Development can contribute to imbalance as much as (if not more than) HMO conversions.
 Secondly, Purpose-Built Development attracts additional HMO conversions – on the one hand, students leaving the accommodation look for housing in the familiarity of the surrounding neighbourhood; and on the other, their friends (not in the accommodation) look for housing nearby.
 Finally, Purpose-Built Developments are actually a deterrent to the rebalancing of a community by the immigration of long-term residents, especially families.
 [In Leeds, for instance, Kirkstall Brewery and Sugarwell Court have been developed as purpose-built residences outside the main student colony – and both have attracted their own local colonies.]

 All of these policies are necessary, none on its own is sufficient.
 Areas of Restraint address concentrations themselves.
 The Threshold Approach tackles developing concentrations.
 Purpose-built Development is designed to deflate their causes.
 Therefore, in order to address the impacts of concentrations of HMOs comprehensively, the National HMO Lobby recommends –